hacks-guide/Guide_3DS/docs/move-emunand.md

 This is an add-on section for moving the contents of a previous EmuNAND to your new SysNAND CFW, then removing the old EmuNAND partition.
 Note that the terms EmuNAND and RedNAND refer to slightly different implementations of [the same concept](http://3dbrew.org/wiki/NAND_Redirection).

-Note that if you have any payload files other than `GodMode9.firm` in the `/luma/payloads/` folder on your SD card, holding (Start) on boot will display a "chainloader menu" where you will have to use the D-Pad and the (A) button to select "GodMode9" for these instructions.
+Note that if you have any payload files other than `GodMode9.firm` in the `/luma/payloads/` folder on your SD card, holding <kbd>START</kbd> on boot will display a "chainloader menu" where you will have to use the D-Pad and the <kbd>A</kbd> button to select "GodMode9" for these instructions.

 ::: danger